MultiSafepay/docs/content/integrations/prestashop-1-6.md

 **Added**
 - DAVAMS-232: Add support for in3 payment method
-- PLGPRSS-420: Add payment component support for Credit Card payment method
+- PLGPRSS-420: Add payment component support for cards
-- PLGPRSS-409: Add support for gift products within the Shopping Cart object
+- PLGPRSS-409: Add support for gift card in the shopping_cart object
 - PLGPRSS-406: Add support for Good4fun gift card

 **Fixed**
-- PLGPRSS-414: Fix locale code when submit the Order Request, which was generating errors in case payment address code of the customer is different from the language selected
+- PLGPRSS-414: Fix locale code when submitting the create order request, which was generating errors where the customer's payment address code was different from the language selected

 **Changed**
-- PLGPRSS-408: When a payment is cancelled, the shopping cart will not be emptied
+- PLGPRSS-408: When a payment is cancelled, the shopping_cart is no longer emptied
-- DAVAMS-314: Rebrand Klarna with new logo
+- DAVAMS-314: Add new Klarna logo
 - DAVAMS-298: Rebrand Direct Bank Transfer as Request to Pay

 ---